-Joe Schlosser, Senior Vice President, Communications, Endemol Shine Americas
+Joe Schlosser, Senior Vice President, Communications, Banijay Americas

-Prior to joining Endemol Shine North America, Schlosser was Senior Vice President, Communications for Shine America, overseeing all corporate and consumer communications efforts for the U.S. division of the Shine Group.
+Previously, Schlosser served as Senior Vice President, Communications for Endemol Shine North America and he first joined the company in 21012 as Senior Vice President, Communications for Shine America, overseeing all corporate and consumer communications efforts for the U.S. division of the Shine Group.

 Before joining NBC Entertainment, Schlosser served as Senior Vice President, Communications, NBC Universal Domestic Television Distribution.
 There he was responsible for all internal and external communications for the division, including consumer publicity efforts for first-run syndicated series including Deal or No Deal, The Martha Stewart Show, Access Hollywood, Maury, The Chris Matthews Show and a handful of other series.

-Schlosser began his career in communications as Vice President/Head of Communications for The Hallmark Channel in Studio City, Ca. While at Hallmark, Schlosser oversaw a staff of seven communications professionals, while leading all publicity efforts for the emerging cable network.
+Schlosser began his career in communications as Vice President/Head of Communications for The Hallmark Channel in Studio City, Ca. While at Hallmark, Schlosser oversaw all internal and external public relations efforts for the emerging cable network.

 He holds a master’s degree in broadcast journalism from Columbia University’s Graduate School of Journalism and a Bachelor of Arts degree in journalism from the University of Southern California.
 He currently resides in Los Angeles with his wife, Stacey, and children Ivy, Mia and Noah.